He is very knowledgeable in his field and wanted to be known as an expert but had ‘monkeys’ telling him he wasn’t good enough.

 Have a clear structure – focus on what the audience wants from the presentation and show a real understanding of their world – the challenges, opportunities, etc.

 Use language appropriate for the audience – explain things in a way the audience will understand and is relevant to them.
-Don’t overwhelm them with the complexity they don’t need to know – it will confuse them not impress them!
+Don’t overwhelm them with the complexity they don’t need to know – it will confuse them not to impress them!
 A real expert can make difficult things clear.

 Include active participation – maybe short exercises or tasks within the presentation.
 Use techniques like tag questions to invite participation – you know what one of those is, don’t you?
 This will help people learn, understand and retain information better.